Elizabeth (Noonan) Hasbrouck holds a M.M. in piano performance from the University of

 Southern Maine,where she studied with Laura Kargul.
 Elizabeth also earned a B.Mus. degree in piano performance with pedagogy emphasis from USM, studying piano with Laura Kargul and Annie Antonacos, and piano pedagogy with Christine Kissack.
 Prior to USM, she studied for two years at Moody Bible Institute in Chicago, majoring in sacred music with a piano emphasis.

-Elizabeth has over fifteen years of teaching experience, twelve of which have been in Cumberland.
+Elizabeth has over eighteen years of teaching experience, fourteen of which have been in Cumberland.
 She is a member of the Maine Music Teachers Association and the Music Teachers National Association, completing the requirements for NCTM certification in piano teaching through the MTNA in 2013.
 She has accompanied numerous recitals, vocal competitions (NATs), and served as accompanist for church services.

 Elizabeth was a winner of the Anne Gannett Scholarship from the Maine Federation of Music Clubs (2005), was the recipient of the A. H. Chatfield, Jr. Piano Prize through Bay Chamber Concerts (2006), and was awarded a prize in the Rossini Club's Wright scholarship competition (2006).
 In 2008, she received the MTNA StAR Studio Teacher Fellowship Award and was inducted into The Honor Society of Phi Kappa Phi.